Peter Jacksons' universe The Lord of The Rings Marathon

 Peter Jacksons' universe

-Fear not.
+Don't worry.
 Whether you're visiting Hobbiton for the first time or eager to see Andúril gleam in battle once more, this chronological guide to Peter Jackson's epic fantasy universe is just what you need.
 From meeting a young Bilbo Baggins to the final battle at the gates of Mordor, this is your perfect guide for an evening (or weekend) filled with hobbits, elves, dwarves, and a certain ring.
-So grab a blanket, brew some tea (or lembas bread), and let's journey together into the world of J.R.R.
+So grab a blanket, make a pot of tea (or lembas bread), and let's all travel together into the world of J.R.R.
 Tolkien.
 This isn't just a marathon; it's a quest.

 -